-With over 30,000 people, Budapest has the largest Chinese community in Central Europe.
-Most of them came to Hungary between 1989 and 1992, when economic opportunities were widespread in post-communist Hungary and they were admitted to the country visa-free.
-They were unskilled but hard-working people from villages and small towns in Eastern China — mainly Zhejiang and Fujian provinces — looking for a better life in Europe.
+With more than 30,000 people, Budapest is home to the biggest Chinese community in Central Europe.
+Chinese people came to Hungary between 1989 and 1992, when there were no visa requirements and economic opportunities were widespread after the fall of communism.
+Most Chinese immigrants were unskilled, hard-working people hailing from villages and small towns in Eastern China — mainly Zhejiang and Fujian provinces — looking for a better life in Europe.

-Initially, Chinese people established markets on the outskirts of Budapest and were selling cheap, imported Chinese goods, mostly clothing.
-Over time, some of them have become spectacularly wealthy, but the majority is still toiling away from dawn to dusk.
-At the peak in the 1990s, the Hungarian Chinese community amounted to almost 50,000 people, but many have since moved on to Western Europe, or returned to their hometowns in China, which had been drastically transformed in the meantime.
+Initially, Chinese people set up markets on the outskirts of Budapest, selling low-priced imported Chinese goods, mostly clothing.
+Over time, some of them have done very well, but the majority are still toiling away as clothing vendors from dawn to dusk.
+At its peak, in the 1990s, the Hungarian Chinese community amounted to almost 50,000 people, but many have since moved on to Western Europe or returned to their hometowns in China which had been drastically transformed in the meantime.

-Recently, a new wave of Chinese immigration took place in Budapest.
-Between 2013 and 2017, thousands of Chinese citizens purchased Hungarian residency bonds through an immigration-by-investment program run by the Hungarian government.
-Unlike the first-wave of Chinese immigrants, these newcomers are well-off and cosmopolitan (the cost of a residency bond ranged between €250,000 and €300,000).
-Many of them have purchased homes in the Buda hills and other upscale parts of the city, instead of settling in the working class neighborhoods in District 10 where most Chinese people live.
-The recently-opened Chinese restaurants in Budapest, particularly the pricier ones, cater to these well-heeled newcomers.
+Recently, a new wave of Chinese immigration took place in Budapest: between 2013 and 2017, thousands of Chinese citizens purchased Hungarian residency bonds through an immigration-by-investment program run by the Hungarian government.
+Unlike the first wave of immigrants, these newcomers were more cosmopolitan and well-off (the cost of a residency bond ranged €250,000 to €300,000).
+Many of them purchased homes in the Buda hills and other prestigious pockets of the city, instead of settling in the working class neighborhoods of District 10 where first-wave Chinese people live.
+The recently opened Chinese restaurants in Budapest, particularly the pricier ones, cater to these well-heeled newcomers.

 Budapest's Chinatown, also known as Monori Center, is situated in Kőbánya, a bit outside the city center.
-Hundreds of wholesale businesses spread across an area of 80,000 sqm here.
-While most stores specialize in exporting clothes to other Central European countries, many places cater to the local Chinese community.
-There's everything from Chinese grocery stores to traditional Chinese medical centers, churches, massage and hair salons, pastry shops, and even two Chinese-language newspapers that feature both Chinese and local Hungarian news stories.
-And there are many restaurants of course.
+Here, hundreds of clothing wholesalers spread across an area of 80,000 sqm (almost 900,000 sq. ft.), but there are also places geared to the local Chinese: grocery stores; traditional Chinese medical centers; churches; massage and hair salons; pastry shops; and two Chinese-language newspaper publishers.
+And plenty of restaurants.

-Monori Center is where Budapest's best and most authentic Chinese restaurants congregate.
-Be it fancy Sichuan-food, a no-frills dumpling shop, seafood, a neighborhood restaurant, or a classic Chinese breakfast spot, you will find them all here.
-Given that over 90% of customers at these restaurants are Chinese people, the dishes are very comparable to those found in China — there's even a local Chinese farmer outside of Budapest who grows Chinese vegetables in a greenhouse.
+In fact, Monori Center is where Budapest's top Chinese restaurants cluster.
+Be it upscale Sichuan-food, a modest dumpling shop, seafood, or a neighborhood restaurant, you'll find them all here.
+Since the vast majority of customers consist of Chinese people, the dishes are comparable to those found in China — there's even a local Chinese farmer outside Budapest who grows Chinese vegetables in a greenhouse.

-Monori Center, however, isn't your typical Chinatown.
-It's not teeming with lively street food vendors nor is it packed with pagoda-shaped buildings.
-Instead, it's a quiet commercial town; if it weren't for the Chinese signs above the storefronts you could mistaken it for a sleepy outlet mall.
-But while it offers less of a spectacle, Monori Center's diversity and depth of food options could rival most Chinatowns around the world.
+Bear in mind, though, that Monori Center isn't your typical Chinatown.
+Instead of the usual signifiers of Western Chinatowns — pagoda-shaped buildings and lively street food vendors — Monori Center is a quiet commercial town; if it weren't for the Chinese signs above the storefronts, you could mistaken it for a sleepy outlet mall.
+But nonetheless, the depth of food options can make it a worthwhile destination.

 Where To Eat, What To Eat?

-Although a landlocked country like Hungary isn’t exactly a seafood chef’s dream, Budapest currently has two outstanding Chinese restaurants specializing in steamed lobsters, crabs, and other treasures of the ocean (Milky Way and Yanjiang Nan Restaurant).
-Both of them are owned by families from Wenzhou, the coastal Chinese city in Zheijiang province.
-The only downside is the prices, which make these native flavors out of reach for much of the Chinese community (Hungarian patrons are few and far between).
+Although a landlocked country like Hungary isn’t exactly a seafood chef’s dream, Budapest has a standout Chinese restaurants specializing in steamed lobsters, crabs, and other treasures of the ocean: Milky Way.
+It's owned by a family from Wenzhou, the coastal Chinese city in Zheijiang Province.
+The only downside is the steep price points, which put these oceanic flavors out of reach for most people, both Chinese and Hungarian.

 Hot potting is a huge trend in China and it’s becoming popular in Budapest, too.
 Like fondue, it’s a communal activity, where a group of people sit around an oversized table and cook together.
-Here, they dunk a variety of raw ingredients into the boiling broth, just to fish’em out a few minutes later, cooked to perfection.
-Budapest boasts three hot pot joints already: a northern Chinese with milder flavors (Wang Fu), a spicy Chongqing-style (Daohuaxiang), and one that's in-between, using hot charcoal for cooking (San Guo Zhi).
+Here, they dunk a variety of raw ingredients into the boiling broth, just to fish’em out a few minutes later cooked to perfection.
+Budapest boasts three hot pot joints: a northern Chinese with milder flavors (Wang Fu), a spicy Chongqing-style (Daohuaxiang), and one in between (San Guo Zhi).

-Monori Center Hong Kong Büfé and HeHe serve classic Chinese breakfast foods including deep-fried dough sticks (youtiao), a type of rice porridge (congee), steamed buns (baozi), scallion pancakes (cong you bing), and the popular sweetened soybean milk.
+If you're curious what Chinese breakfast is like, Hong Kong Büfé and HeHe serve classical Chinese morning foods, including different types of rice porridge (congee and xifan), pickled vegetables, deep-fried dough sticks (youtiao), steamed buns (baozi), scallion pancakes (cong you bing), and sweetened soy milk.